COMCIFS/comcifs.github.io/draft/ddlm_dictionary_style_guide.md

 ### 2.4 Multi-line compound object

 A multi-line compound object is a list or table containing newlines.
+DDLm does not define attributes with more than one level of nesting.
+These rules will be extended if and when such items are defined.

 1. The opening delimiter is placed on a new line at `<value indent>`.
 2. Each subsequent value is formatted according to the present rules until the final character of the next value would be beyond `<line length>`.
 3. The next value is placed on a new line indented by `<value indent>` + n, where n is the nesting level.
-4. The closing delimiter of a compound value is placed on a new line with the same indentation as its opening delimiter, immediately followed by a new line character.
+4. A nested opening delimiter followed immediately by a primitive value is placed on a new line indented by `<value indent>` + n, where n is the nesting level.
+5. A closing delimiter immediately following a primitive value is placed on the same line.
+6. Except when immediately following a primitive value, closing delimiters are placed on a separate line indented by the same amount as their corresponding opening delimiter.
-5. Corresponding values must be vertically aligned on their first character such that a minimum spacing of `<min whitespace>` is maintained, and at least one whitespace gap between each column is exactly `<min whitespace>` for at least one row.
+7. A "corresponding value" is either a list entry at the same position in each list of a list of lists, or a table value with the same key in a list of tables.
+Corresponding values must be vertically aligned on their first character such that a minimum spacing of `<min whitespace>` is maintained, and at least one whitespace gap between each column is exactly `<min whitespace>` for at least one row.

 #### Examples